 Originally authored by Dick Brown

 Microservices is a hot topic in software development—when building new applications, we often hear the phrase: “…make sure it’s in a microservices architecture.”
-While microservices is a great choice in the right situation, it’s not the right choice for every situation.
-Whether building something to replace an application or breaking down an existing monolith, microservices can drive a ton of value, but the effort required to complete such a project is large and the timeline is long.
+While microservices are a great choice in the right situation, it’s not the right choice for every situation.
+Whether building something to replace an application or breaking down an existing monolith, microservices can drive a ton of value, but the effort required to complete such a project is large, and the timeline is long.
 Trying to build a distributed architecture may not always yield as large a return as the effort required if you’re not prepared.
-Therefore, let your microservice be born out of necessity, and not nicety.
-You can prepare your application, your teams, and your organization by looking at some of the key business considerations, before diving into the technical end.
-Evaluating your business-readiness will help you understand what it takes to be successful.
+Therefore, let your microservice be born out of necessity and not nicety.
+You can prepare your application, your teams, and your organization by looking at some of the key business considerations before diving into the technical end.
+Evaluating your microservices readiness will help you understand what it takes to be successful.

 How established is the business model?

 This has two parts.
 First, your company’s business model can’t be in a variable state; it must be in a stable place, so needs are not in flux.
 Stability should persist throughout the microservices engagement.
 Second, the business model needs to be mature: A startup is not the place for microservices.
 There’s no reason a net-new application or an application to meet the needs of a net-new business model can’t be built with the flexibility to spin off services as needed.
 However, wasting go-to-market time establishing business boundaries as you strive to achieve a microservice architecture is inefficient.
 If your application doesn’t qualify for microservices, you should still build a flexible, scalable, and lightweight architecture in “vertical slices.”
 This gives you the option to adopt a microservices architecture at a later date when it does qualify.

 Do you have a nominated expert or set of experts?